opendocsg/slw-judgments-backfill/2012_SGHCR_3/report.md

 10     While the particular principles that are contested in the present application are necessarily discussed in detail later, it is useful to begin by briefly and broadly examining the contours of the law of set-off.

-11     In _Engineering Construction Pte Ltd v Sanchoon Builders Pte Ltd_ [2011] 1 SLR 681, Quentin Loh J defined a set-off (at [12]) as “the taking of two competing money cross-claims, setting off one against the other and producing a single balance...”
+11     In _Engineering Construction Pte Ltd v Sanchoon Builders Pte Ltd_ <span class="citation">[2011] 1 SLR 681</span>, Quentin Loh J defined a set-off (at [12]) as “the taking of two competing money cross-claims, setting off one against the other and producing a single balance...”
 It is of course important to be clear about the terminology used at the outset.
-As Andrew Ang J pointed out in _American International Assurance Co Ltd v Wong Cherng Yaw and Others_ [2009] SGHC 89 (at [24]):
+As Andrew Ang J pointed out in _American International Assurance Co Ltd v Wong Cherng Yaw and Others_ <span class="citation">[2009] SGHC 89</span> (at [24]):

  The act of deducting from sums otherwise due is known variously as set-offs, counterclaims and cross-claims.
 Some of these terms carry different meanings.
 As far as legal terminology is concerned, the terms “cross-claim” and “counterclaim” are used interchangeably.
 It is important to appreciate, however, that set-off has a narrower meaning than cross-claim.
 All set-offs are cross-claims but not all cross-claims are set-offs.